danielowen321/Active-Directory-Lab/README.md

 <h2>Description</h2>
 In this project I built an Active Directory homelab using virtualization through Oracle VM VirtualBox.
 This project aided me in gaining real world experience and practice troubleshooting with Active Directory.
-Using Windows PowerShell I was able to generate a database containing:<br />
+Using scripts in Windows PowerShell, I was able to generate the following for my database:<br />
 Computers  = 2 <br />
 Workstations = 1<br />
 Servers    = 1<br />